Essential 2025 Data Privacy Rules for Small Businesses

 3. Create a Comprehensive Data Protection Policy

-Don’t leave security to guesswork.
-Document clear policies that outline:
+Don’t leave security up to chance.
+Write clear policies that explain:

 How data is classified, stored, and backed up